 Over Spring and Summer 2021 we turned unused land in the town into a field of flax and woad.
 The flax was then harvested, spun into thread and woven live during last year’s British Textile Biennial to create the first Homegrown/Homespun fabric.

-If you’d like to meet new people, spend time outside and learn new skills, come and join us!
+We’ll be sharing plans for 2024 soon after the new year so if you’d like to meet new people, spend time outside and learn new skills, do get in touch and come and join us!

 Sign up to our mailing list here, or contact uzma@superslowway.org.uk for more information.